Millions of people are already working to build a better world. What if they joined forces to create systems-level change?

 - Check out Planet Local, our library of inspiring grassroots initiatives from around the world.

-- Join our community and sign up for email updates and learning programme.
+- Join our community by signing up for our email updates.

 - Read the articles on our blog by Local Futures staff and guest contributors.